DataWraith/vindinium-starter-go/README.md

 ## License

 This starter-kit is distributed under the unlicense.
-The the LICENSE file for more information.
+See the LICENSE file for more information.